hashicorp/actions-go-build/docs/development.md

 This action's core functionality is contained in a Go CLI.
 The `action.yml` at the root of this repo defines the action itself, as a composite action, that builds and then calls the CLI.

+## Git Push Hooks

+In order to prevent accidentally pushing broken code, this repo installs a git pre-push hook `dev/git_hooks/pre-push` by copying it to `.git/hooks/`.
+The hook checks that compilation and tests are successful, and that documentation is up-to-date.

+Sometimes these hooks

 ## Manually Testing the CLI

 It's useful to be able to just run the CLI locally to manually poke around and see your changes.